-Of Colitis, we’re going to be talking about the “inflammation of” the colon.
-And when we’re talking about Canine Colitis we’re actually going to limit our discussion to when this “inflammation” occurs in dogs.
+In general, when looking at a medical term that ends in “itis,” you can assume that you’re looking at a time that means “inflammation of.”
+And in the case of Colitis, we will discuss the “inflammation of” the colon.
+And when we’re talking about Canine Colitis, we’re going to limit our discussion to when this “inflammation” occurs in dogs.

-That if your dog has been diagnosed with canine colitis, this “diagnosis” by itself isn’t necessarily a big deal in and of itself.
-But if… this inflammation is a sign or symptom of something else, then it can be a sign that your dog has a serious medical condition that is going to need to be immediately attended to.
+If your dog has been diagnosed with canine Colitis, this “diagnosis” by itself isn’t necessarily a big deal in and of itself.
+But if… this inflammation is a sign or symptom of something else, then it can be a sign that your dog has a severe medical condition that must be immediately attended to.

-We here at IndulgeYourPet wanted to take a moment to discuss what it means when your dog is diagnosed with canine colitis so that our readers might have a better understanding of what they will need to do to help their pet get better.
+This is why we here at IndulgeYourPet wanted to take a moment to discuss what it means when your dog is diagnosed with canine Colitis so that our readers can better understand what they will need to do to help their pet get better.

 So, what is Canine Colitis?

-As we already mentioned it’s an inflammation of the colon, or large intestine, which can happen in dogs or cats (or even us humans).
+As mentioned, it’s an inflammation of the colon or large intestine, which can happen in dogs, cats (or even humans).
 It is not an infection of the small intestine.
 So, what causes it?
-Well, there are a lot of things that could cause your dog to have colitis, including but not limited to:
+Well, there are a lot of things that could cause your dog to have Colitis, including but not limited to:

 - Stress (this is hopefully the easiest to remedy!)